sumberg/kex_japan_2018/report/report.md

 ## Background

 Computer based information systems are an invaluable asset for modern enterprises and corporations.
 The use of information systems can range from data storage, analysis and organization, to communication systems such as mail servers.
-With continued updating and upgrading of these systems they become increasingly complex, and as technology evolves the existing technology of the systems are quickly rendered obsolete, and "eventually, the existing information systems become too fragile to modify and too important to discard" [@ComellaDorda2000], and as such it can be considered a legacy system. [@seacord2003] At this point the legacy systems must be modernized, or migrated into a more modern system to remain viable.
+With continued updating and upgrading of these systems they become increasingly complex, and as technology evolves the existing technology of the systems are quickly rendered obsolete, and "_eventually, the existing information systems become too fragile to modify and too important to discard_" [@ComellaDorda2000], and as such it can be considered a legacy system. [@seacord2003] At this point the legacy systems must be modernized, or migrated into a more modern system to remain viable.

 When incorporating legacy information systems into modern systems, there are usually three popular approaches: redevelopment, wrapping and migration.[@Bisbal1999, p.2-4] While redeveloping an entire system is usually the best option in the long run, it is also the most expensive and risky.
 Therefore, migration is usually a more popular method, as it provides an interface to control the legacy components, while retaining its data and functionality.
 However, migrating systems to a modern platform can lead to unexpected behaviour, with a notable example being NASA’s Ariane 5 flight 501.[@Dowson1997;@Ariane-Board-Report]